How is a mesothelioma case prosecuted by Bergman Draper Oslund?

 Typically, settlement negotiations occur during a court ordered mediation about six months before trial and then, if the case cannot be settled in the mediation, right up until trial.
 Most cases do settle, but at times a trial is necessary.

 Refer to our Litigation Process and Bankruptcy Process for more detailed information.

 What is asbestos and why is it dangerous?

 Asbestos is a mineral fiber that is mined out of rock.
 Due to its heat resistant qualities, asbestos was used extensively in industry and on board ships for thermal insulation.
 Asbestos was also used as a binder in numerous drywall and cement products.

 Asbestos is not dangerous in its inert form.
 However, when it is cut or disturbed, asbestos releases millions of microscopic fibers into the atmosphere.
 These fibers, when inhaled deep into the lung, can cause irreversible injury to humans.

-How do I know if I have an asbestos injury?
+How do I know if I have Mesothelioma?

-What types of treatments are available if I am diagnosed with an asbestos disease?
+What types of treatments are available if I am diagnosed with an asbestos related disease?